Suv4o/personal-blog-2023/content/2022/10/03/nestjs-auth-authorisation-with-okta.md

 We will now create our developer account with Okta.

-Okta’s Developer Edition provides a free, no time limit access to the most key developer features.
-You can sign-up [here](https://developer.okta.com/signup/).
+Okta's Developer Edition provides a free, no time limit access to the most key developer features.
+You can sign-up <a href="https://developer.okta.com/signup/" target="_blank" rel="noopener noreferrer">here</a>.

 Next, we will create an app integration.
 We can do so by signing in to the Okta dashboard and navigating to Applications → Applications → Create App Integration.